kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 When I started working on the redesign, I was working with WordPress version 3.5.2.
 I then left for Jekyll and since that time, WordPress has released versions 3.6 and 3.7, the latter being released about ten days before this post's publish date.

-TwentyTwelve was the default theme for 3.5.2 and was what my child theme was based upon.
+TwentyTwelve was the default theme for 3.5.2, and was what my child theme was based upon.
 Both 3.6 and 3.7 use TwentyThirteen as its default theme, which loads JavaScript onto a WP site differently from TwentyTwelve and previous themes.

 I did test some RequireJS things in version 3.6/TwentyThirteen and did no testing in version 3.7/TwentyThirteen as 3.7 was just released.
 So my point of view is from using RequireJS stuff in a 3.5.2/TwentyTwelve setup, but what really matters here is how WordPress pre-installs JS libraries and plugins before the themes actually use them.
 That, I have tested across versions and themes and all is the same.

 <a name="what-is-requirejs"></a>
 ## What is RequireJS?
 RequireJS is a script loader that creates a JavaScript dependency management system within your website or web app.
-It's written in JavaScript and is based on the [Asynchronous Module Definition (AMD) specification](https://github.com/amdjs/amdjs-api/wiki/AMD) which defines a code pattern for loading JS files in an asynchronous, organized, non-blocking fashion.
+It's based on the [Asynchronous Module Definition (AMD) specification](https://github.com/amdjs/amdjs-api/wiki/AMD) which defines a code pattern for loading JS files in an asynchronous, organized, non-blocking fashion.

 Generally speaking, a RequireJS setup consists of two parts: